 Customizing a theme

-Suppose you really like the fonts from one theme, but you'd like to experiment with different color schemes.
-That's not a problem: You can mix and match the colors, fonts, and effects from different themes to create a unique look for your document.
-If it still doesn't look exactly right, you can customize the Theme Colors and Theme Fonts.
+Let's say you really like the fonts from one theme, but you want to experiment with different color schemes.
+Luckily, you can mix and match the colors, fonts, and effects from different themes to create a unique look for your document.
+If it still doesn't look exactly right, you can customize the theme colors and theme fonts.

 - From the Page Layout tab, click the Theme Colors command.
 A drop-down menu will appear.